416rehman/splite/README.md

 ```

 ##### Restrict commands to Splite Bot Managers
-To restrict a command to only be used by Splite Bot Managers, set the type to `MANAGER`.
+To restrict a command to only be used by Splite Bot Managers, set the type in the Command file to `MANAGER`.

 Example:
 ```js